(Incomplete: max_output_tokens)

 • How the food was stored

-• Whether the food was reheated safely
+• Whether it was reheated safely

-• Whether visible spoilage is present
+• Whether there are visible signs of spoilage

 How long do casserole leftovers last in the refrigerator?